 “You will surrender 8-10 of your daily waking hours to your employer.
 You can expect this time to be reasonably dull and unfulfilling.
 However, you will be compensated you for it with financial rewards, which you’ll use to purchase goods and services (as well as obtain some status and power).
 Consumption will be the main avenue through which you’ll experience pleasure and meaning.
 It won’t feed your soul, but you won’t starve and you’ll have a roof over your head.”

 We Sold Ourselves Short.

 During the Golden Age of 1960’s, work as a means of enabling consumption became the collective purpose of Western societies.

-This approach to work has one fundamental flaw – it celebrates outcome more than the process, thus robbing us of the opportunity to experience deep, intrinsic fulfilment while at work.
+While comfortable, this approach to work has one fundamental flaw – it celebrates outcome more than the process, thus robbing us of the opportunity to experience deep, intrinsic fulfilment whilst at work.

-It encourages us to sell ourselves short and start believing that a decent salary, relative safety of a full-time job and progression up the ladder are the main cornerstones of a remarkable career.
+It leads us to believe that a decent salary, a relative safety net of a full-time job and progression up the ladder are the main cornerstones of a remarkable career.

-What’s worse is that, after a while, we stop asking questions and begin to believe that this less-than-perfect situation is the way “things ought to be”.
+After a while, we stopped asking questions and accepted that this less-than-perfect situation is the way “things ought to be”.

-Regardless of how much success we achieve in this system, however, we are always left with a deep-seated knowingness that something is amiss and, given the freedom, we would throw it all away for an opportunity to be part of a better world of work.
+And yet, regardless of how much success we achieved in this system, we were always left with a deep-seated knowingness that something is amiss and, given the freedom, we would throw it all away for an opportunity to be part of something more meaningful.